What does a course need to cover to be accredited as a Qualifying Course?

 What benefits will there be from having a course accredited?

-Courses accredited by the IEHF will be actively promoted through this website, at conferences, at careers events and in response to enquiries for training.
-Only accredited courses are recommended to people who ask us about ergonomics/human factors training.
-Graduates from IEHF-accredited courses qualify for Graduate Membership of the IEHF and it also contributes to their future application for full professional membership as a Registered Member.
-This is a great incentive for them to apply for an accredited course.
+Qualifying courses will be actively promoted through this website, at conferences, at careers events and in response to enquiries for training.
+Only qualifying courses are recommended to people who ask us about ergonomics/human factors training.
+Graduates from qualifying courses are eligible for Graduate Membership of the IEHF and it also contributes to their future application for full professional membership as a Registered Member.
+This is a great incentive for them to apply for a qualifying course.

-You can use a special IEHF-accredited course logo and the text “This is an IEHF-accredited course” in your publicity for the course.
-Once accredited, details of the course will appear in the next edition of our membership magazine ‘The Ergonomist’.
+You can use a special qualifying course logo and the text “This is an IEHF qualifying course” in your publicity for the course.

 How much does it cost?